Gildan Activewear (TSE:GIL) Sets New 12-Month High at $52.95

 Shares of Gildan Activewear Inc. (TSE:GIL) (NYSE:GIL) reached a new 52-week high during trading on Wednesday .
 The company traded as high as C$52.95 and last traded at C$52.43, with a volume of 214275 shares traded.
 The stock had previously closed at C$52.21.

 A number of research firms have commented on GIL.
-CIBC reaffirmed an “outperform” rating and set a C$53.00 price objective on shares of Gildan Activewear in a research report on Thursday, October 28th.
 Desjardins reaffirmed a “na” rating and set a C$59.00 price objective on shares of Gildan Activewear in a research report on Friday, November 5th.
-National Bankshares lifted their price objective on shares of Gildan Activewear from C$57.00 to C$58.00 and gave the stock an “outperform” rating in a research report on Friday, November 5th.
-TD Securities cut shares of Gildan Activewear from an “action list buy” rating to a “buy” rating and lifted their price objective for the stock from C$48.00 to C$50.00 in a research report on Friday, November 5th.
-Finally, Royal Bank of Canada lifted their target price on Gildan Activewear to C$56.00 and gave the stock an “outperform” rating in a report on Friday, November 5th.
+Cfra lifted their price objective on shares of Gildan Activewear from C$51.00 to C$55.00 and gave the stock a “na” rating in a research report on Friday, November 5th.
+National Bank Financial lifted their target price on Gildan Activewear to C$58.00 and gave the stock an “outperform” rating in a report on Friday, November 5th.
+Royal Bank of Canada lifted their target price on Gildan Activewear to C$56.00 and gave the stock an “outperform” rating in a report on Friday, November 5th.
+Finally, TD Securities downgraded Gildan Activewear from an “action list buy” rating to a “buy” rating and lifted their target price for the stock from C$48.00 to C$50.00 in a report on Friday, November 5th.
 One equities research analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
 According to MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of C$53.88.

 About Gildan Activewear (TSE:GIL)